zhelenskiy/Kotcell/README.md

 ## Solution

-My solution is making some computable cell-based notebook whose formula syntax is syntax of some programming language.
+My solution is making some computable cell-based notebook whose formula syntax is the syntax of some programming language.

 #### Requirements:
 * Simplicity

-  User of the app should be able to write simple program (**Excel**-like formula) without knowledge of some programming-related stuff)
+  A user of the app should be able to write a simple program (**Excel**-like formula) without knowledge of some programming-related stuff)
 * Brevity

   It must be not verbose: the formulas would become too complicated.
-  They should be at least not longer than **Excel**'s ones in most of cases.
+  They should be at least not longer than **Excel**'s ones in most cases.
 * Expressiveness

   Simple things should be simply coded and simply understood.
 Hard things should be simply understood.